DotsonSa/Dotsonsa.github.io/README.md

 1. Color
     * Gray is awful, so dull
+[]  change color

 2. jQuery
     * Mess around so only one section opened, and only one bookmark list is open

 3. Sass
     * Really just use this project to try out breaking up my css into smaller bits and have various modules